jlegind/Specimens_OCR/README.md

 This script conforms to item 2 in the list above.
 The purpose is to acquire the part of the image where labels or text is stored.

 The _crawl_dir_for_files()_ function returns a dictionary that is consumed in the for loop.
 Here each image is put through the _crop_bottom_half()_ function where each image is cropped.
 A ratio value of 2 will crop to the bottom half of the image.
 Chosing 1.5 will crop to the bottom half, and a high value will only shave off a few lines of pixels.

+## The read_specimen_text.py script
+Here we have the first code that employs the Google Cloud Vision API service (GCV) for
+reading an image.
+The GCV client.text_detection() method returns a dictionary of text elements
+detected in the image.
+I think this works well for specimen images where the images are cropped the region that contains labels.